TateMat99/ItchIo-Webscraper/Readme.md

   - `03_ScrapeApis.py — fetches data from the API URLs and saves the raw scraped game info`.
   - `04_CleanData.py — cleans and prepares the scraped data for use.`.

-- `Source/`:
-- `This folder holds the raw HTML file TagsHtmlBody.txt that is used to extract tag information`.
+- `Source/`  — This folder holds the raw HTML file TagsHtmlBody.txt that is used to extract tag information:

 - `data/`: